-Applicant Inform ation
+Applicant Information

-Name of Property Ow vner/Entity
+Name of Property Owner/Entity

 Business Address

 Mailing Address

-Contact Person
+Contact Person Telephone #

 Mobile # Fax #

 E-mail website

-Legal Structure of Ov vnership UEZ File N umber
+Legal Structure of Ownership UEZ File Number

-Business Informa tion
+Business Information

-Legal Name of Busin () This is the name you ess () used to register your business with n the State of New .
-Jersey.
+Legal Name of Business () th the State of New Jersey.

 Address of Business Property

-Years in Business UEZ Certification Date Tax ID
+Years in Business UEZ Certification Date e Tax ID

-Property is: Occ cupied by Owner Leased
+Property is: Occupied by Owner Leased

-Name of Tenant if Le eased
+Name of Tenant if Leased

-Original Date of Leas no. Evniration Date of Lease
+Original Date of Lease Expiration Date of Lease

-Employee Information n

 Number of employees: full-time part-time:

 Total Annual Revenue \$

 Exterior Improvement Information

-Types of Improvements P lanned (check all th at are applicable):
+Types of Improvements Pla nned (check all t hat are applicable):

 Façade Repair Awning

 Parking Lot Repair Sidewalk

 Brickwork Repair Entranceway

 Painting Exterior Lighting

 Window Repair Landscaping

 Signage Trash Enclosure

 Other (describe)

-history as necessary to pro- lending institutions.
-The any information it may had questions about your cred financial assistance from Enterprise Zone Loan Fun agree to comply with all applicable.
-The purpose of ocess a mortgage lo undersigned author ave on the undersign it experience with the City of Vineland, recognizes that I federal, state and of the loan is to sup vestigate my/our personal and business financial credit oan application and share this information with associated rize any person or consumer reporting agency to give you gned.
-Each of the undersigned authorizes you to answer the undersigned.
-THE UNDERSIGNED, in applying for nd Façade Improvement Program and/or Vineland Urban prior to receiving any financial assistance he or she will I local laws and regulations to the extent that such are prort business activities for which traditional credit is not a which would permit the completion or operation of the
+institutions.
+The undersigned information it may have on about your credit experience assistance from the City of Zone Loan Fund, recognize with all federal, state and loan of the loan is to support bus and conditions which would the undersigned CERTIFI med authorize and the undersigned.
+The undersigned with the under Vineland Façades that prior to recept all laws and regulates activities for depermit the compact that all the in dication and share this information with associated lending by person or consumer reporting agency to give you any Each of the undersigned authorizes you to answer questions resigned.
+THE UNDERSIGNED, in applying for financial e Improvement Program and/or Vineland Urban Enterprise giving any financial assistance he or she will agree to comply ulations to the extent that such are applicable.
+The purpose or which traditional credit is not otherwise available on terms poletion or operation of the project. formation contained in this application is true.
+I am aware I am subject to punishment.

 Name of Business Signature/Title

 Date Signature/Title